24/7 Emergency Services | se habla espanol

 Why does my AC make a hissing sound when it turns on?

 If the hissing starts specifically when your AC kicks on and lasts 10–15 seconds, this typically signals dangerously high pressure inside the compressor.
 This is a serious issue.
-Turn off your system immediately and contact an HVAC professional, as a failing compressor is one of the most expensive parts to replace.
+Turn off your system immediately and contact an HVAC professional.

 Is it safe to run my AC if it’s making a hissing sound?

 No, it is not safe to keep running your AC when you hear a persistent hissing sound.
-Continuing to operate the system under high pressure or with an active refrigerant leak can cause permanent damage to the compressor and lead to complete system failure.
-Turn it off and call a licensed technician right away.
+Continuing to operate the system can cause permanent damage.

 Can a hissing AC sound ever be normal?